FactoryGirl (Bot) - create vs build vs build_stubbed

 end

-FactoryBot.create(:profile) will create profile object and all association for it.
+will create a profile object and all associations for it.
 They will all be persisted in the database.
 Also, it will trigger both model and database validations.
 Example test performance with create is:

 Note: after(:build) and after(:create) will be called after the factory is saved.
 Also, before(:create) will be called before factory is saved.